Liberalism in the United States: Civil rights laws

 During the 1960s, relations between white liberals and the civil rights movement became increasingly strained as civil-rights leaders accused liberal politicians of temporizing and procrastinating, although they realized they needed the support of liberal Northern Democrats and Republicans for the votes to pass any legislation over Southern obstructionism.
 Many white liberals believed the grassroots movement for civil rights would only anger many Southern whites and make it even more difficult to pass civil rights laws through Congress.
 In response to that concern, civil rights leader Martin Luther King Jr. agreed to tone down the March on Washington in 1963.
-President John F. Kennedy finally endorsed the March on Washington and proposed what would become the Civil Rights Act of 1964, but he could not get it passed during his lifetime.
-Lyndon B. Johnson had been a New Deal Democrat in the 1930s and by the 1950s had decided that the Democratic Party had to break from its segregationist past and endorse racial liberalism as well as economic liberalism.
-Johnson rode the enormous wave of sympathy for the assassinated predecessor.
+President John F. Kennedy finally endorsed the March on Washington and proposed what would become the Civil Rights Act of 1964, but he could not get it passed before he was assassinated.
+With Kennedy's death his Vice President Lyndon B. Johnson was elevated to the presidency.
+He had been a New Deal Democrat in the 1930s and by the 1950s had decided that the Democratic Party had to break from its segregationist past and endorse racial liberalism as well as economic liberalism.
+Johnson rode the enormous wave of sympathy for his assassinated predecessor.
 With help from conservative Republicans led by Everett Dirksen, the Southern filibuster was broken.
 Johnson enacted a mass of Great Society legislation, headed by the powerful Civil Rights Act of 1964, which outlawed segregation, and the Voting Rights Act of 1965 which reversed state efforts to stop blacks from voting and facilitated their mobilization as millions of new liberal Democratic voters.
 The result was an immediate end to segregation in most public places (except schools) and an end to restrictions on black voting.
-Unexpectedly, passage was quickly followed by a wave of black riots in the inner cities which made for the "long hot summers" in every major city from 1964 through 1970.
-The riots alienated much of the white working-class that had been the base of the labor-union element in the civil-rights coalition.

 The civil-rights movement itself was becoming fractured.
-On March 8, 1964, Malcolm X stated he was going to organize a black-nationalist organization that would try to "heighten the political consciousness" of African-Americans.
+On March 8, 1964, Malcolm X declared he was going to organize a black-nationalist organization that would try to "heighten the political consciousness" of African-Americans.
+Shortly thereafter a wave of black riots in the inner cities which made for the "long hot summers" in every major city from 1964 through 1970.
+The riots alienated much of the white working-class that had been the base of the labor-union element in the civil-rights coalition.
 By 1966, a Black Power movement had emerged.
 Black Power advocates accused white liberals of trying to control the civil-rights agenda.
 Proponents of Black Power wanted African-Americans to follow an "ethnic model" for obtaining power, not unlike that of Democratic political machines in large cities.
 This put them on a collision course with urban machine politicians and on its edges the Black Power movement contained racial separatists who wanted to give up on integration altogether—a program that could not be endorsed by American liberals of any race.
 The mere existence of such individuals (who always got more media attention than their actual numbers might have warranted) contributed to "white backlash" against liberals and civil rights activists.